cduger/cduger/README.md

 ## Hi there<img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px">

+### &#60; About me &#47;&#62;
-I am Software QA engineer(SDET) and Electrical-Electronics engineer.
+I am Software QA engineer(SDET) and Electrical-Electronics engineer, I am open to learning and extremely curious🙂
+I constantly contribute to my environment👍
+Finally, test tools are to me what a toy is to a child.

-### Skills and Experience
+### { Skills and Experience }
 * JAVA
 * SQL
 * Selenium